 Bottom Line: The RC Pet Products Wide Collar is a great choice for owners who want a sturdy collar with an attractive, but subtle aesthetic.
 They are very easy to adjust, and the reflective label provides a bit of additional safety for your dog.
 The biggest problem with these collars is their width, which is only 1 ½ inches, so they are not ideal for very large dogs.

 If you prefer no-frills, functional products, rather than those that emphasize style and aesthetics, the MEIKAI Heavy-Duty Collar is the product for you.
 Made with high-quality nylon and a stainless-steel buckle, this 2-inch-wide collar is designed to work dependably for years to come.
+It is an excellent thick collar for dogs.

 User Reviews: Most owners loved the MEIKAI Heavy-Duty Collar and raved about its durability.
 Several owners of very large dogs reported that it worked much better than other models they had tried, and most dogs seemed to find the 2-inch-wide collar very comfortable to wear.
 It was especially appreciated by owners of very large breeds, such as Great Danes and mastiffs.